© Crown copyright 2018

 Check the MOT history of a vehicle

-The service to check the MOT history of a vehicle will be updated to reflect the new defect categories, and to mirror the certificates.
+The service to check the MOT history of a vehicle has been updated to reflect the new defect categories, and to mirror the certificates.

 4. Diesel vehicle emissions